- Coleman Professor of Life Sciences, University of Notre Dame

 - Cancer Research Institute Postdoctoral Fellowship

 How do biological molecules specifically recognize targets, how does recognition lead to cellular communication, and how do the physical aspects of these processes give rise to biological function?
-The Baker laboratory researchers these broad areas utilizing a diverse array of structural, biophysical, biochemical, and biological approaches.
+The Baker laboratory researches these broad areas utilizing a diverse array of structural, biophysical, biochemical, and biological approaches.
 Our work emphasizes molecular recognition, communication, and function in the general areas of cellular immunity and bacterial antibiotic resistance.
 Techniques used in the lab include solution biophysics, protein crystallography and NMR, mass spectrometry, computational biochemistry, and biological experiments with mammalian cell cultures.
 Ongoing projects include:

 The basis for antigen recognition in cellular immunity: The goal of this project is to understand how T cells of the immune system are able to specifically recognize some antigenic ligands, yet avoid others.
-We focus on the T cell receptor and its ligand, small peptides bound and "presented" by major histocomatibility complex proteins, asking how structures, flexibilities, and chemical features give rise to recognition behavior.
+We focus on the T cell receptor and its ligand, small peptides bound and "presented" by major histocompatibility complex proteins, asking how structures, flexibilities, and chemical features give rise to recognition behavior.
 Beyond helping us understand the basic biochemistry of molecular recognition, our studies have implications for the functioning of the immune system, the immune response to cancer and infectious disease, and autoimmunity.

 The physical basis for T cell signaling: The T cell receptor complex on the surface of a T cell is a large, multi-protein supramolecular assembly.
 Here we aim to understand how this assembly is able to communicate the presence of a ligand to the interior of a cell.
 Utilizing basic principles of allosteric communication, we are exploring the idea that alterations in flexibility give rise to architectural changes on the outside of the cell that alter the positions of signaling modules on the inside of the cell.
 An important goal of this project is to determine the three-dimensional structure of the complex on the surface of a living cell, which will ultimately allow us to directly relate structural and physical properties to biology.